ibm-cloud-docs/cloud-object-storage/cloud-object-storage-cli-reference.md

 Each operation has an explanation of what it does, how to use it, and any optional or required parameters.
 Unless specified as optional, any listed parameters are mandatory.

 The CLI plug-in doesn't yet support the full suite of features available in Object Storage.
-Aspera High-Speed Transfer, Immutable Object Storage, creating Key Protect buckets, or Bucket Firewalls cannot be used by the CLI.
+Immutable Object Storage, creating Key Protect buckets, or Bucket Firewalls cannot be used by the CLI.
 {: note}

 ## Abort a multipart upload